tilburgsciencehub/website/content/topics/Analyze/machine-learning/ml-intro/introduction-to-deep-learning.md

 Deep learning is a type of machine learning that's inspired by the structure and function of the human brain, particularly in how it processes information and learns from it.
 It's called "deep" learning because it involves neural networks with many layers—these are the "deep" part.
 Each layer of these networks learns to transform the data in a way that makes it more useful for achieving the network's overall goal.

+Deep learning is commonly used in image recognition, natural language processing, and speech recognition tasks.
+It finds applications in industries such as healthcare, finance, and autonomous vehicles, where it enables tasks like medical diagnosis, fraud detection, and autonomous driving.

 ## Inspiration from the human brain

 As has been described in the section above, the inspiration actually comes from the human brain structure.
 Let's take a look at the human brain neuron anatomy.